knowledge | 10 June 2020 |

 |Phase 2 (8 June)||Phased return of workers, such as solitary and other workers that, due to nature of work, can maintain 2-metre distance constantly, with social distancing requirements continuing to apply.
 Retail outlets may re-open if appropriate safety measures are in place, including staggered opening hours and methods of operation including, for example, priority times for the vulnerable.|

 |Phase 3 (29 June)||Organisations where employees have low levels of daily interaction with people and where social distancing can be maintained.
 The recent acceleration plans envisage a return of domestic tourism, and the re-opening of hotels, restaurants, hostels, caravan parks, galleries and museums again with appropriate safety measures.|

 |Phase 4 (20 July)||The original Roadmap provided that organisations whose employees cannot work remotely should begin their onsite return in Phase 4 with appropriate safety measures.
 Phase 5 provided for returns to onsite working for all employees while higher risk organisations were advised to implement plans at this stage for an eventual onsite return of all staff.
 Although further detail on the precise measures which will occur in Phase 4 is expected in the coming weeks, the removal of Phase 5 is likely to mean an acceleration of the return to onsite working for all employees.|

 It is important to note however that the Roadmap is intended to be applied flexibly and restrictions may be maintained or indeed re-introduced if an upsurge in the spread of the virus occurs.

-It is also important to emphasise that both the Roadmap and Protocol make it clear that all workers who can work remotely should continue to do so until at least the beginning of Phase 5.
+It is also important to emphasise that both the Roadmap and Protocol make it clear that all workers who can work remotely should continue to do so.
 Remote working is therefore likely to remain the norm for many workers and businesses.